hulyanohut/Election__analysis/README.md

   County Votes:

-Jefferson county has 10.5% total percentage with a total votes of 38,855 Denver county has the 82.8% total percentage with a total votes of 306,055 Arapahoe county has 6.7% total percentage with a total votes of 24,801 3)Which county had the largest number of votes?
+Jefferson county has 10.5% total percentage with a total votes of 38,855 county has the 82.8% total percentage with a total votes of 306,055 Arapahoe county has 6.7% total percentage with a total votes of 24,801 3)Which county had the largest number of votes?
   County with Largest Number of Votes:

-Denver county has the largest number total of 306,055 In addition, Denver county has the total votes percentage of 82.8% Denver county is the Largest County Turnout
+ county has the largest number total of 306,055
+In addition,  county has the total votes percentage of 82.8% county is the Largest County Turnout
 4)Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
    Candidate Percentage of Votes: